qr kod na stranku

 In February 1598, Walburga, wife of Adolf van Nieuwenaar, and last Countess of Limburg and Moers, gave the County of Moers, which included Krefeld, to Maurice, Prince of Orange.
 After her death in 1600, John William of Cleves took possession of these lands, but Maurice successfully defended his heritage in 1601.
 Krefeld and Moers would remain under the jurisdiction of the House of Orange and the Dutch Republic during the Dutch Golden Age.

-neighbours: Duisburg, Rhein-Kreis Neuss, Wesel, Viersen
+Neighbours: Duisburg, Rhein-Kreis Neuss, Wesel, Viersen

-Suggested citation: Michal Páleník: EU regions - Krefeld - DEA14, IZ Bratislava, retrieved from: https://www.iz.sk/en/projects/eu-regions/DEA14
+Suggested citation: Michal Páleník: Europe and its regions in numbers - Krefeld – DEA14, IZ Bratislava, retrieved from: https://www.iz.sk/PDEA14, ISBN: 978-80-970204-9-1, DOI:10.5281/zenodo.10200164

 https://www.iz.sk/en/projects/eu-regions/DEA14